 \section{A nullhomotopy structure \texorpdfstring{$\nhs$}{Θ} for monoidal categories}

-Now let us go back to monoidal categories.
-In \cref{Pre,PMC} we considered two special classes of (symmetric) monoidal categories (namely 2-groups and purely monoidal categories) which could play the role of the torsion and torsion-free objects in the new torsion theory we are trying to develop.
-However, in order to construct a torsion theory, we need get ourselves a notion of trivial map and of exact sequence, and of course we make use of the machinery just described in \cref{CNH}: we want to endow the category of (symmetric) monoidal categories with a nullhomotopy structure, i.e., we want to define a set of nullhomotopies on any given (symmetric) monoidal functor.
+Let us now return to monoidal categories.
+In \cref{Pre,PMC} we considered two special classes of (symmetric) monoidal categories---namely 2-groups and purely monoidal categories---which could serve as the torsion and torsion-free objects in the new torsion theory we are developing.
+However, to construct a torsion theory, we first need a notion of trivial map and of exact sequence, and, naturally, we make use of the machinery just described in \cref{CNH}: our goal is now to endow the category of (symmetric) monoidal categories with a nullhomotopy structure, that is, to define a set of nullhomotopies on any given (symmetric) monoidal functor.

-We know that between any two monoidal categories we always have the constant functor at the unit object of the codomain.
-This is not a zero (1-)morphism (since $\MC$ does not have a zero object), however we will use it as a ``reference trivial morphism'', meaning that we will consider trivial any functor naturally isomorphic to it, and use these natural isomorphims as nullhomotopies.
-More precisely, we give the following definition. \begin{definition} Given any monoidal functor \( F\colon\cat M\to\cat N, \) define the set
+We know that between any two monoidal categories there always exists the constant functor at the unit object of the codomain.
+While this functor is not a zero (1-)morphism---since $\MC$ does not have a zero object---we will use it as a ``reference trivial morphism''.
+Specifically, we will consider any functor naturally isomorphic to it as trivial, and use these natural isomorphisms as nullhomotopies.
+More precisely, we introduce the following definition. \begin{definition} Given any monoidal functor \( F\colon\cat M\to\cat N, \) define the set